 Mitigation Measures: Stow proposes launching an ongoing educational campaign to better inform local leaders and residents on the issue of affordable housing, to help dispel negative stereotypes, provide up-to-date information on new opportunities and to garner political support (see details on this strategy in Section III.C.1.a).
 It will be important to continue to be sensitive to community concerns and provide opportunities for residents to not only obtain accurate information on housing issues, whether they relate to zoning or new development, but have opportunities for real input.
-Moreover, this Plan proposes that the Town hold at least annual housing summits to provide opportunities for local leaders to share information about the status of affordable housing initiatives to better promote municipal communication and cooperation in the implementation of various strategies as well as for local leaders to obtain ongoing training related to affordable housing.
+Moreover, this Plan proposes that the Town hold at least annual housing summits to provide opportunities for local leaders to share information about the status of affordable housing initiatives.
+This will better promote municipal communication and cooperation in the implementation of various strategies as well as encourage local leaders to obtain ongoing training related to affordable housing.
+Such training is offered annually, one example is the Housing Institute held in June, and on-going workshops offered by DHCD and the MassHousing Partnership.